Michigan State University, B.A. telecommunications

 Andrea joined the School in 2017 having previously taught at Albemarle High School and in Maine, where she was a candidate for Maine Teacher of the Year in 2014 and awarded Hancock County Teacher of the Year in 2013.
 She is committed to the education of the whole student, and encourages self-advocacy, responsibility, and community involvement.
 Her favorite School tradition was started by her husband and School cross country coach Andy Beardsley, who gets kids excited to be part of a team with a MUD RUN, an event in which his runners coat themselves in mud, grab sticks, and run through the streets of town.
 Andrea loves board games, Marie Bette Bakery, and has had a fantasy football team for more than 20 years.

 University of Maine, M.A.
 English literature

-Andy serves as the head cross country coach and an assistant track and field coach, so it’s no surprise that he considers running his favorite hobby and would like to run a road race in every U.S. state.
+Andy serves as the head cross country coach and an assistant track coach, so it’s no surprise that he considers running his favorite hobby and would like to run a road race in every U.S. state.
 What may be surprising for some to find out is that he has collected comic books and sports cards since he was a child.

 Drake University, B.S. elementary education